-Realty agents: There are realty agents in every town and city who may help you find a rental home in Mexico; some are professionally established, others work informally and/or part-time.
+Realty agents: Realty agents operate in every town and city and some can help you find a rental home in Mexico.
+Some agents are professionally established, others work informally and/or part-time.
 Agents’ fees emanate entirely from landlords paying them a commission; tenants do not pay any fees directly to the agent.
 The realty agents only earn a small fraction from property rentals than they earn from property sales, and homes for rent are often represented by multiple agents all vying for a limited pool of potential renters.
 Experienced agents often won’t deal with rentals unless they sense that the people renting might eventually become buyers in the same locale.

 Word-of-mouth: If you’re already in Mexico, or have a friends or family network here, you might be able to find a rental by word-of-mouth.
 These can often work out to be the best arrangements as people renting decent houses prefer to have them rented through a personal referral.
-You usually end-up dealing directly with the landlord, who may or may not draw-up a formal contract.
-If you deal direct, we suggest you get agreements in writing to avoid misunderstandings later.
+You usually end-up dealing directly with the landlord, who might or might not draw-up a formal contract.
+If you deal direct, we suggest you get agreements in writing, whether those are formal or informal, to avoid misunderstandings later.

 Apartments and condos: In Spanish, these are called departamentos and condominios.
 These are the two most common type of property for rent; some condos are classed as ‘condominios horizontales’ which are single or two-story homes joined together at the sides instead of being stacked.
 Condos and apartment blocks may also be part of gated communities.

 Houses: Casas.
-These are usually family homes situated on their own plot of land, usually within a residential area of the town or city.
+These are usually family homes situated on their own plot of land, usually within a residential area or defined neighborhood of the town or city.
 They might face a public road, or they may be part of a fraccionamiento, or gated community.

-Specialist properties: Some locations offer specialist homes, usually large country-style houses, with at least 3 or 4 bedrooms, ample reception areas (which may also include features like terraces and roof gardens) as well as extensive well-tended gardens.
-Some are situated near or on a golf course, or overlook a lake or the ocean; others may be situated in exclusive neighborhoods of the village, town or city.
-These special property types are sometimes found tucked away in a rural idyll, a short drive away from the nearest town.
+Countryside properties: Some locations offer specialist or unusual homes, usually away from urbanized centers, although close enough to a town or city for access to services and amenities.
+Typically, these offer rustic casitas (a rudimentary country cottage), bungalows (that can be on their own property, on a shared property with other bungalows, or shared within the grounds of a larger home), and country houses, that can range in size from 1-2 bedrooms, to larger estates with at least 3 or 4 bedrooms (and possibly more), ample reception areas (which may also include features like terraces and roof gardens) as well as extensive well-tended gardens; they might also have their own swimming pool.
+Some are situated near or on a golf course, or overlook a lake or the ocean; others may be situated in quiet neighborhoods of the village or town.
+These special property types are more often found tucked away in a rural idyll, a short drive away from the nearest town or city.

 Rents vary depending on the house type, location, seasonal demand, as well as other factors.
-Download our guide to the cost of living in Mexico for a detailed overview of rental costs (including rent guarantees).
+Download our guide to the cost of living in Mexico for a detailed overview of rental costs.
 A common mistake made by inexperienced foreigners renting in Mexico is to overpay for rents based on their value perception of rents in their home country.
-It’s worthwhile doing some local research – independent of agents’ and landlords’ say-so – to establish what homes are fetching in rent locally, to avoid overpaying.
-Most homes rent for 10-15% less than the price listed on ads.
+It’s worthwhile doing some local research —independent of agents’ and landlords’ say-so— to establish what homes are fetching in rent locally, to avoid overpaying.
+Most homes rent for 10-15% less than the quoted rental rate.

 Physical state of rental houses in Mexico

 Most people rent apartments and condos as these are the most convenient and well-appointed homes on the market: usually of recent build, they include a range of modern amenities, their fixtures and fittings are in good shape, and security and maintenance are taken care of when they are part of a gated community.
-(Note that gated community fees may or may not be included in the rent.)
-If you’re seeking something less ‘boxy’ and more charismatic, you’ll find that older homes in traditional Mexican neighborhoods (perhaps rented by families who no longer occupy them) can offer charm but can also exhibit significant dilapidation with fixtures and fittings that are old, outdated, and which may not be in full working order.
-Landlords don’t tend to reinvest very much in these types of older properties; you might try offering a lower rent in lieu of dilapidated conditions, perhaps on the assumption that you’ll undertake repairs or improvements to make it more comfortable for your stay.
-Luxury homes are available and will usually be presented in excellent shape, but the rents for these normally run into thousands of dollars per month.
+(Note that gated community fees may or may not be included in the rent; you should check this.)
+If you’re seeking something less ‘boxy’ and more charismatic, you’ll find that older homes in traditional Mexican neighborhoods (perhaps rented by families who no longer occupy them) can offer charm but can also exhibit dilapidation with fixtures and fittings that are old, dated, and which may not be in full working order.
+Landlords don’t tend to reinvest very much in these types of older properties; you might try offering a lower rent in lieu of dilapidated conditions, perhaps on the assumption that you’ll undertake minor repairs or improvements to make it more comfortable for your stay.
+Luxury homes are available and will usually be presented in excellent shape, but the rents for these normally run the peso equivalent of thousands of dollars per month.

 When you take on a rental house in Mexico, you’ll need to consider how you will take care of the property to ensure your deposit is returned.
-Large gardens offer attractive outdoor spaces which are ideal in Mexico’s agreeable climates, although they do require looking after.
-Reasonable wear-and-tear is accepted, but you’ll have to make-good any damages, plug-holes in walls and other marks when you leave.
+Large gardens offer attractive outdoor spaces which are ideal in Mexico’s agreeable climates, although they do require time, effort or money (to pay a gardener) to look after.
+Reasonable wear-and-tear is accepted in the home, but you’ll have to make-good any damages, plug-holes in walls and cover marks when you leave.
 If the rental property is not situated inside a gated community, you may need to take extra measures to defend against burglary.
 Read the guide to home maintenance and security for details.

-If you have pets, particularly dogs, your choice of rental properties will be more limited in Mexico.
+If you have pets, particularly dogs, your choice of available rental properties will be more limited in Mexico.
 Many property owners here explicitly forbid pets on the property as part of the rental contract, usually due to potential damage pets may cause as well as the issue of having to clean the property afterwards.
 If the property you intend to rent is a house on its own with a garden, there is a higher likelihood that pets will be accepted.
-Homes inside gated communities and condo buildings tend to be the most restrictive (sometimes the restrictions may be due to covenants in the building itself; for example, pets may be banned from certain condos.)
+Homes inside gated communities and condo buildings tend to be the most restrictive.
+(Often the restrictions are due to covenants associated with the building itself; for example, pets may be banned from certain condos.)
 If you have one cat, you might be able to persuade an owner who otherwise does not allow pets to let you rent.
 In any event, if pets allowed, you should expect to pay additional damage and cleaning deposits.
-If you are using the services of a real estate agent to find a rental property, then be up-front about having pets from the start as that will prevent them from showing you properties which forbid pets.
+If you are using the services of a real estate agent to find a rental property, then be up-front about having pets from the start to save you both wasted time and time and effort of reviewing unsuitable properties.

 Review your contract to determine when you need to start renegotiating the rental agreement, the rent to be paid, and any notice you need to give to the landlord before you vacate the property.
-Provided the house is returned in the same order it was delivered – allowing for domestic wear-and-tear – your deposit should be returned to you.
+Provided the house is returned in the good order —allowing for domestic wear-and-tear— your deposit should be returned to you.
 Some agents provide an ‘escrow’ service between the landlord and tenant in regard to rental deposits; but this is not very common in Mexico and your deposit is often paid directly to the landlord on trust of its return.
 Some landlords will accept the last month(s) of rent in lieu of the deposit they hold.

-We recommend that people moving to Mexico rent first before buying—unless you know the area well and feel certain that you want to live there.
+We recommend that people moving to Mexico rent first before buying—unless you have good prior knowledge and experience of the area and feel confident that you want to live there.
 Some people come to Mexico and rent a home for many years through a long-term and stable contract.
 However, rental contracts are often subject to unforeseen termination: two common reasons include a family member needing use of the property, or the owner or family deciding to sell it.
 Whatever rental home you find in Mexico, it’s unlikely to deliver everything you want; and any improvements you make will remain with the house when you leave—whether or not the landlord paid for them in lieu of rent.
 If you’re in Mexico for the long-haul, you’ll need to buy a home here to get the property you really want, benefit from any improvements you make to it, and have the peace of mind to know that a landlord’s whim or personal circumstances won’t force you to move.

 Mexico in your inbox